TITLE:Director of Business Training and Community Education

 - Must have the capability to travel as needed.

 - Must be able to work flexible hours including evenings and weekends.

 Frequent contact is made with all levels of College personnel, students, the general public and outside organizations in relation to routine departmental services and duties and in providing appropriate assistance and information as requested.

+Administrative and functional supervision is exercised over Business and Community Education personnel.
 Functional supervision is exercised over work-study students.

 TORT LIABILITY STATEMENT:

 Coordinates the College Risk Management Program in a capacity appropriate to this position.
 This includes, but is not limited to, monitoring conditions, events and circumstances present through daily College operations, and communicating observations to the appropriate supervisor or taking necessary actions to correct, prevent or limit safety problems.
 May serve as a member of a committee that supports the health, safety and/or legal rights of visitors, students and staff.
 Such committees may include the AA/EEO, Sexual Harassment, and Safety/Loss Control committees.
 (Risk Management Categories I, III, IV.
 See Tort file.)

 This description is intended to indicate the kinds and levels of work difficulty that will be required of the position that will be given the title and shall not be construed as declaring what specific duties and responsibilities of any particular position shall be.
 It is not intended to limit or in any way modify the right of the supervisor to assign, direct, and control the work of employees under supervision.
 The use of a particular expression or illustration describing duties shall not be held to exclude other duties not mentioned that are of a similar kind or level of difficulty.